akilby/research-getting-started/README.md

 1. Using `xfer` and `scp`

-    The simple command line option to move one relatively small file from the HPC to your computer:
+    The simple command line option to move a file from the HPC to your computer:
     ```bash
-    scp YOUR_USER_NAME@xfer-00.discovery.neu.edu:/PATH/TO/FILE /PATH/TO/DESTINATION
+    scp YOUR_USER_NAME@xfer.discovery.neu.edu:/PATH/TO/FILE /PATH/TO/DESTINATION
     ```
     or, from your computer to the HPC:
     ```bash
-    scp /PATH/TO/FILE YOUR_USER_NAME@xfer-00.discovery.neu.edu:/PATH/TO/DESTINATION
+    scp /PATH/TO/FILE YOUR_USER_NAME@xfer.discovery.neu.edu:/PATH/TO/DESTINATION
     ```
+    More detail in the [helpfiles](https://rc-docs.northeastern.edu/en/latest/using-discovery/transferringdata.html#), especially for PCs.

 2. Using Discovery's Open OnDemand

     Open OnDemand is a graphical interface for Discovery that we will use more later in this guide.
 You can log on by navigating to https://ood.discovery.neu.edu/ and entering your username and password.

     At the top is a menu.
 Click on `Files`, then `Home Directory`.
 This will take you to a graphical interface where you can upload and download files from the HPC.

+3. Using GitHib

+    You will not use typical file transfer to get your scripts and code onto the HPC.
+Instead we will manage code via GitHub.
+To get going with this requires some work.
+See the section